Richard Lyons, 1st Earl Lyons: American Civil War

 A few weeks after the Prince's tour, and subsequent to the election of Abraham Lincoln to the U.S. Presidency, the animosity between the USA's slave states and free states created the Secession Crisis, in which, as he wrote in a letter to Foreign Secretary Lord John Russell, Lyons initially considered it 'impossible that the South can be mad enough to dissolve the Union'.
 Lyons then revised his judgement to predict an increasingly bloody conflict that would be won by the Union, but after which the Union would disintegrate as a consequence of internal animosities.

 Lyons advocated British non-intervention and neutrality with both the North and the South.
-He considered Lincoln to be unrefined, and he considered U.S. Secretary of State William H. Seward to be abnormally prejudiced against Britain.
+He considered Lincoln to be unrefined, and he thought U.S. Secretary of State William H. Seward to be abnormally prejudiced against Britain.
 Lyons advocated the continuous rejection of French invitations for Britain to join intervention with France.
 Lyons successfully resolved the defence of Canada, which he believed would be a military target for the American Union.
 Lyons was willing to recognise Confederate independence after Lincoln's blockade of the South's coast, and Lyons's friendship with Seward provided for the creation of what Lyons called a 'golden bridge' that would enable the Union to retract its policies against the British cotton-trade.
 Jenkins contends that '[Lyons thereby] avoided a collision and reached an understanding with Seward'.
 The Union commended Lyons's honesty, and the British Foreign Office commended Lyons as 'one of Britain's most intelligent and skilful diplomats'.
 Lyons believed, in the words of Jenkins, that the Union 'had to be disabused of the notion that there was no limit to his nation's [Britain's] forbearance'.